insertfahim/personal-expense-tracker/README.md

     ```

 4. **Database Setup**
+    - This project is configured to use MongoDB Atlas cloud database
-    - Install MongoDB locally or set up MongoDB Atlas
+    - The MongoDB connection is already set up with the Atlas cluster
-    - Update the `MONGODB_URI` in your backend `.env` file
+    - Database name: `expense_tracker`
-    - The database and collections will be created automatically
+    - The database and collections will be created automatically when you first run the application

 ### Running the Application